mmower/rez/docs/COOKBOOK.md

     @std_scene scene_one begin
     end

+Note that the values in an alias are a starting point and can be overriden:

+    @alias class = object # begin
+      description: "A class"
+      tags: #{:class}
+    end

+    @class fighter_class begin
+      description: "Fighter"
+      tags: #{:combat_class}
+    end

+The `figher_class` object will end up with the description "Fighter" not "A class" and this is what you want.
+However we might be suprised to find that `fighter_class` only has `tags: #{:combat_class}` and the `:class` tag has disappeared.
+This is because the use of the alias has overriden the whole attribute.

+In a future version we may introduce a syntax for collections that allows those provided by an alias to be amended, rather than overwritten.

 Anywhere that you want a common way of defining multiple game objects, the alias is a possible solution.

+# Using Decisions

+`RezDecision` is an object that doesn't have an element.
+You create them when you want code (or perhaps users) to make a yes/no decision.

 # Linking to things

 The current scene will render its card which can include links to render other cards and other scenes.
 This is done by specifying either a card or scene id in a link.

 If the id is of a card then the new card will be rendered as part of the layout of the existing scene.
 Depending on the scenes layout mode it will either replace the content of the previous card, or be appended to it.

 If the id is of a scene then a transition to the new scene will be started.

 # Static Links

 A static link is always embedded and points directly at a card or scene.
 It is equivalent to a Twine passage link and has the same syntax as follows:

 ```
 [[Main Street]]
 ```

 This will embed a link to load a card with the id `main_street` and is syntactic sugar for writing:

 ```
 [[Main Street|#main_street]]
 ```

 If no id is included the link text is converted into lower case and spacres are replaced with underscores, so "Main Street" becomes "main_street".

 # Dynamic Links

 Sometimes you want more control over whether links are displayed at all, can be clicked, and what text they present.
 For example an option may be disabled with a message that informs the player why they can't take that action at present.
 Or hidden because it doesn't make sense yet.

 Rez supports dynamic links that give you this level of control.
 For example if you write:

 ```
 [[*main_street]]
 ```

 Rez will look for a `main_street` script attribute of the card and will call that script to determine whether a link should be displayed, what the text of the link should be, and whether the player can click it or not, and even what happens when they do.

 The options are: